Mircea the Shepherd: Loss and reinstatement

-On 11 May 1553, Mircea the Shepherd, backed in person by the prince of Moldavia, Alexandru Lăpușneanu, retook his throne.
+On 11 May 1553, Mircea the Shepherd, backed in person by the prince of Moldavia, Alexandru Lăpușneanu, retook his throne after successful defeating Radu and the Habsburgs.
 His second period of rule was short, as the very same Alexandru Lăpușneanu, suspecting him of bad faith, sent his high vornic, Nădăbaico, to remove Mircea from the throne.
 Then, he obtained from the Ottoman Porte the right to rule for Pătrașcu, while Mircea had to leave for Istanbul.

 After Pătrașcu died in January 1558, Sultan Suleiman the Magnificent once again granted Mircea the Shepherd the right to rule.
 His appointment provoked an exodus of boyars across the Southern Carpathians and out of Wallachia.
 Mircea promised these men that if they returned and paid homage to him, he would forgive them.
 He received them at the princely court in Bucharest, in the presence of Ottoman dignitaries.
 Nevertheless, after the Ottomans had left, Mircea killed the boyars, Stănilă the vornic being the most important of these.
 That same day, 3 February 1558, was the first time that representatives of the Orthodox clergy also perished.

 Death

 Mircea the Shepherd died in 1559, being buried in the Curtea Veche Church in Bucharest, which he had rebuilt.
-After his death, his energetic wife, Doamna Chiajna, helped their son Petru to obtain the throne.
+After his death, his wife, Doamna Chiajna, helped their son Petru to obtain the throne.